network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/README.md

 ## How to Contribute to the Pages

 The pages are built with [Hugo](https://gohugo.io/) and deployed using GitHub actions.
 This should make usage and contribution quite simple.
-However it still requires some understanding of working with Git and how to use Hugo.
+However it still requires some understanding of working with Git and how to use Hugo; all content of Hugo is written in markdown.
 The following section should provide you with all necessary information.